chef/automate/components/docs-chef-io/content/automate/ha_deploy_bareinfra.md

    | Automate,ES-Node                         |     22,443              |

 - Ensure you have [Chef Automate utility]({{< relref "ha_auto_install.md" >}}) installed, else download and install the latest version.
-- Servers provisioned and accessible through SSH from each other.
+- Servers are provisioned and accessible through SSH from each other.
 - Obtain load balancer IP addresses for all four instances - Chef Automate, Chef Server, Postgress, Elasticsearch.
 - Create the certificates for security and authentication purposes. _optional_
 - Rotate the certificates if the certificates are expired or compromised. _optional_